These Nova Scotians moved into old school buses to deal with rising house prices | CBC News

 "I paused for a moment and really just like reconsidered what I was investing in," she said.
 "I could spend literally my entire savings on a down payment for a house ... or maybe I take a totally different approach."

-Her bus is totally off grid and refinished with wood on the walls and ceiling "so it kind of feels like you're in a cabin."
+Her bus, which is totally off-the-grid, is refinished with wood on the walls and ceiling "so it kind of feels like you're in a cabin."
 The micro space means Dawn and her daughter spend a good deal of time outside.

 "It also really challenges your ideas of how much space you actually need," she said.
-"I actually can't imagine living a quote-unquote normal life now."
+"I actually can't imagine living a 'normal' life now."

-She said there's some grey area around living in a bus in the Municipality of the District of Lunenburg.
-Because the house is on wheels, she said it doesn't need a development permit, but there are also rules about not making these spaces a permanent dwelling.
+She said the regulations around living in a bus in the Municipality of the District of Lunenburg aren't exactly clear.
+Because the home is on wheels, she said, it doesn't need a development permit, but there are also rules about not making these spaces a permanent dwelling.

-When the group started in 2014, it was mostly filled with "internet-savvy, hipster, middle-class [people] who were not in as desperate situations," said Hocquard.
+When the group started in 2014, it was mostly filled with "internet-savvy, hipster, middle-class [people] who were not in as desperate situations," Hocquard said.

 For Verra, her do-it-yourself bus project has given her a lot of time to think about what home means to her.